-Here is the source of the map opposite.
+Here is the source of the map above.

 The history of Mekong River also encapsulates deep time.
 It, like the Yangtze, Salween, Ganges and Brahmaputra, owes its existence to the brutal arrival of the Indian subcontinent along the margins of Eurasia.
 Two hundred million years ago, the continental crust that is now India, was part of Pangea supercontinent; it was also several thousand kilometres south of its present position and separated from Asia by the Tethys Ocean.
 The breakup of Pangea about this time, resulted in two major continental blocks; Gondwana (Africa, South America, Australia, Antarctica, and Zelandia,), and Laurasia (N America, Europe and Asia).
 India, ostensibly a part of Gondwana, had begun its divorce proceedings, moving north on the proto-Indian Ocean sea-floor spreading conveyor.
 Fast-forward to about 50 million years, and the Indian plate had reached the outskirts of Eurasia.